Gunock/CUBEMX_HAL_CPP_CLASSES/README.md

 # CUBEMX_HAL_CPP_WRAPPER
 Wrapper classes made to be used with CubeMX generated projects converted to C++.
+It's my personal project I made to make programming STM32F4 in C++ easier.

 ## What's done
 - GPIO wrapper (with functions for multi pin toggle/write)